13 Awesome Things To Do In Bristol, UK As Told By A Resident

 Balloons, everywhere! // Photo: Laura O.

-This is a seasonal activity but TOO good not to mention!
+This is a seasonal activity but too good not to mention!
 First held in 1979 and now one of the largest festivals of its kind in Europe, the Bristol International Balloon Fiesta is a sight not to be missed.

 Preparation starts early in the morning… // Photo: Laura O.

-While this festival is one not to be missed, weather plays a big part in whether or not the balloons are allowed to fly.
+While this festival is one not to be missed, the weather plays a big part in whether or not the balloons are allowed to fly.

-You need the right combo of wind but not too windy, they can fly in rain but not too much, so it’s all down to the wire on when the balloons are allowed to take off – but when they do it’s absolutely spectacular.
+You need the right combo of wind but not too windy, they can fly in rain but not too much, so it’s all down to the wire on when the balloons are allowed to take off – but when they do, it’s absolutely spectacular.

 Up to 130 balloons can take off during a mass ascent and can be seen from several locations around the city.
-So even if you aren’t at the festival you can see the balloons in the sky.
+So even if you aren’t at the festival, you can see the balloons in the sky.

 Things to Consider When Visiting Bristol